-Slack Key No. 1 is a classic showpiece of slack key master Sonny Chillingworth.I first heard it on the Dancing Cat release “Endlessly,” and it also appears on his 1964 solo release “Waimea Cowboy.”The Waimea Cowboy version sounds like it was recorded on an electric guitar, while the version on Endlessly was recorded on acoustic guitar.Both versions are very similar, though with some slight differences.I have incorporated elements from both versions in the arrangement I play.Hope you enjoy.
+Here is an alternate take of Slack Key No. 1, the classic showpiece of slack key master Sonny Chillingworth.I first heard it on the Dancing Cat release “Endlessly,” and it also appears on his 1964 solo release “Waimea Cowboy.”The Waimea Cowboy version sounds like it was recorded on an electric guitar, while the version on Endlessly was recorded on acoustic guitar.Both versions are very similar, though with some slight differences.I have incorporated elements from both versions in the arrangement I play.Hope you enjoy.

-Not long ago, I posted a nylon string version of the Ray Kane classic “Keiki Slack Key.”
-Here is a similar version recorded around the same time, but on steel string guitar.Keiki Slack Key (not to be confused with the Sonny Chillingworth song of the same name) is one of the first slack key songs I transcribed, and has stayed on my setlists ever since.To me, Ray Kane is probably the best example of an ‘old style’ slack key player, and his tracks are always nahenahe.
-I never got to take a lesson from Ray, though I did get to speak to him and his wife Elodia on the phone once, not long before he passed – a cherished memory.Hope you enjoy.
+Here is another version of the Ray Kane classic “Keiki Slack Key” I recorded on my Taylor 414ce-NR nylon string guitar.Keiki Slack Key (not to be confused with the Sonny Chillingworth song of the same name) is one of the first slack key songs I transcribed, and has stayed on my setlists ever since.To me, Ray Kane is probably the best example of an ‘old style’ slack key player, and his tracks are always nahenahe.Hope you enjoy.